 Lately I’ve been really loving mirrors.
-Because, ironically, of all the things I decorate with, mirrors are not usually one of them.
+Which is funny, because, ironically, of all the things I decorate with, mirrors are not usually one of them.
 I tend to buy art more than I buy mirrors.
 Not including bathroom mirrors, I have two – two! – decorative mirrors in my whole home!
-I have a mirror over my living room mantel, and my beloved French antique trumeau mirror in my entry way which is one of my all-time favorite things I’ve ever purchased.
+I have a mirror over my living room mantel, and my beloved antique French Trumeau mirror in my entry way which is one of my all-time favorite things I’ve ever purchased.
 But I’ve been wanting to add a couple more.

 I love antique mirrors.
 In fact, they are one of my favorite antiques to own.
 And in a bathroom, they are particularly wonderful!
 Especially in an all-white or neutral bath.

 It’s amazing how with all the hard surfaces, straight edges, and cool colors of a bathroom, introducing an antique mirror (usually gold) can add so much warmth and character.
 It keeps a white bathroom from looking too antiseptic and cold.
 The gold warms up the space, and the contrast of a chippy antique against all that crisp, white newness is fabulous!